jesus-escalona/andculture_cc_spa/README.md

 # Find a Brewery near you! 🍻

 This project is a code challenge for andCulture.
-It uses the Open Brewery DB API to help you find public information on breweries, cideries, brewpubs, and bottleshops.
+It uses the [Open Brewery DB API](https://www.openbrewerydb.org/) to help you find public information on breweries, cideries, brewpubs, and bottleshops.

-Learn more about andCulture can help you grow -> [andculture](https://www.andculture.com/)
+Learn more about andCulture can help you grow your company -> [andculture](https://www.andculture.com/)

 ---